Avoiding conflict never works

 It shows that you care

 Doing the opposite is like trying to sweep everything under the rug.
-It doesn’t show concern on your part but projects you as someone who couldn’t care less about his business and his workers.
+It doesn’t show concern on your part but projects you as someone who couldn’t care less about the business or the workers who are killing it for you.

 It builds trust and respect

-By not avoiding conflict, you are showing your workers that you value their contributions to the business.
+By not avoiding conflict, you are showing workers that you value their contributions to the business.

 By getting to the heart of the problem, by talking to them and getting their side of the story, it shows that you respect their opinion and that you trust them enough to give them the opportunity to hear their side.